Anglo-Dutch wars: Tudor dynasty

-In the 16th century, Queen Elizabeth I (a.k.a.
-Elizabeth the Great, 1533-1603, reigned 1558-1603), commissioned several privateers to carry out long-range attacks against the Spanish Empire's global interests, exemplified by the attacks by Sir Francis Drake (c.1540-1596), William Parker, and other Elizabethan sea dogs on Spanish merchant shipping and colonial possessions.
+In the 16th century, Queen Elizabeth I (1533–1603, reigned 1558–1603) commissioned several privateers to carry out long-range attacks against the Spanish Empire's global interests, exemplified by the attacks by Sir Francis Drake (c.
+1540–1596), William Parker, and other Elizabethan sea dogs on Spanish merchant shipping and colonial possessions.
 Partly to provide a pretext for ongoing hostilities against Spain, Queen Elizabeth assisted the Dutch Revolt (1581) against the Kingdom of Spain by signing the Treaty of Nonsuch in 1585 with the newly-established Dutch state / republic of the United Provinces.

 Stuart

 Before the Battle of the Downs by Reinier Nooms, circa 1639, depicting the Dutch blockade off the English coast, the vessel shown is the Aemilia, Tromp's flagship.

-After the death of Elizabeth I, Anglo-Spanish relations began to improve under the new monarch of James the First, and the peace of the Treaty of London in 1604 ended most privateering actions, (until the outbreak of the next Anglo-Spanish War (1625-1630) during the larger continental Thirty Years' War of 1618-1648).
+After the death of Elizabeth I, Anglo-Spanish relations began to improve under the new King, James I, and the peace of the Treaty of London in 1604 ended most privateering actions, (until the outbreak of the next Anglo-Spanish War (1625–1630) during the larger continental Thirty Years' War of 1618–1648).
 Underfunding then led to neglect of the Royal Navy.